uktrade/trade-elements/README.md

 JS for components are 'self registering'.
 The control searches for all elements that have a given class name and progressively enhance the page.
 Parameters are specified in html attributes

+## Install
+### Native
+You download and install this application as normal for node by checking the code out, running npm install and then use the following npm scripts to do something, enter npm run scriptname

+* start - run the server and access via http://localhost:3050/
+* build - assemble all the assets and compile js and sass
+* develop - Runs the server and watches all the js and sass.
+When a change is made the code is rebuilt.
+When running in developer mode use http://localhost:3051 and changes to style will show instantly on the page.
+* test - Run unit tests for js components

+### Docker
+Use docker and docker compose to start or develop components without having to install NodeJS.
+Simply docker-compose up and you can connect to the sever via http://localhost:3050 for normal usage or http://localhost:3051 for a version in which css changes instantly show in the browser